Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

 Optional:

-    Set the testPhase argument to 1 for quick runs/tests
+    Set the testPhase argument to 1 to only use the test set for quick runs/tests

 ## Visualization in 3D (Point Cloud)
 To generate the final 3D shape do the followings: